flyteorg/flytesnacks/docs/getting_started/creating_a_flyte_project.md

 #### @workflow

-The @workflow decorator indicates a function-esque construct that defines a workflow:
+The @workflow decorator indicates a function-esque construct that defines a workflow.

 * Workflows specify the flow of data between tasks, and the dependencies between tasks.
 * A workflow appears to be a Python function but is actually a DSL that only supports a subset of Python syntax and semantics.